Company Logo - Home Link

 FUN FACTS ABOUT LONDON BUSES

-Before you get down to the work of planning your bus trip, you might want to know a little bit about London buses.
+I am a huge history and trivia fan.
+If you are like me, you might want to know a little bit about the London buses.

 Why are London buses red?